Creating an Optimal Financial Plan

 For example, you may show a client that if they contribute $10K per year to their RRSP, then retire at the age of 65 with a spending goal of $50K (in today's dollars) they'll have $1MM in their final estate at the age of 98 (provided they receive an annual average gross return of 4%).
 This information may be enough for a client to decide to change careers, knowing that they'll be able to meet that savings goal of $10K per year to their RRSP and that in their new career, they're comfortable they can work to the age of 65 or longer if required.

-An optimal financial plan takes into consideration the client's unique circumstances (e.g., preferences, behaviour), detailed financial information, and probabilities to give recommendations that provide the highest likelihood of the client achieving their goals.
+An optimal financial plan considers the client's unique circumstances (e.g., preferences, behaviour), detailed financial information, and probabilities to give recommendations that provide the highest likelihood of the client achieving their goals.

 For example, in the client scenario above, it may be the case that rather than saving $10K per year to the RRSP, the client should save $5.5K per year to the RRSP and the rest to their TFSA.
 With additional financial information, it may be the case that this would bring the client's taxable income out of their current marginal tax rate to the next lowest bracket.
 If the client's taxable income increases in the future, they can use the TFSA money to contribute to the RRSP and receive a higher tax refund than they would have originally.
 However, if the client's behaviour/history would suggest they're more likely to spend the TFSA money because it's accessible for withdrawal without penalty, then maybe the RRSP is best after all.
 An optimal financial plan takes into consideration additional information to try and provide more detailed and higher-value recommendations.